France fights to avoid euro zone bank contagion

 Egan-Jones, a smaller ratings agency that has made a name for itself by downgrading more aggressively than bigger rivals, cut France to BBB-plus earlier this month, partly on concerns that the state may need to support French banks.

-Moreover, Moody's has downgraded French banks BNP Paribas , Societe Generale and Credit Agricole , along with other major international banks, saying it had become unclear to what degree the government was prepared to support its banks.
+Moreover, Moody's has downgraded French banks BNP Paribas (BNPP.PA), Societe Generale (SOGN.PA) and Credit Agricole (CAGR.PA), along with other major international banks, saying it had become unclear to what degree the government was prepared to support its banks.

 Apart from France's own financial stress - its gross debt is about 90 percent of gross domestic product and rising - its banks have major exposure to the euro zone's most fragile economies.